-An Israeli Air Force Boeing aircraft carrying the coffins of six IAF servicemen killed in Monday's Yasour helicopter crash in the Carpathian Mountains landed Friday morning at the Tel Nof air base.
-The funerals of the fallen soldiers will be held at various military cemeteries throughout Friday.
+The bodies of the fallen airmen killed in Monday's Yasour helicopter crash in the Carpathian Mountains were brought to Tel Nof air base earlier Friday.
+The funerals of the fallen soldiers were held at various military cemeteries throughout Friday.

 make way home

 Lt.-Col. (Res.)
 Avner Goldman was buried at 12:15 p.m. in Modi'in; Lt.-Col. Daniel Shipenbauer was buried at 3:00 p.m. in Gdarot; Maj.
 Yahel Keshet was buried at 1:00 PM in Sharona; Maj.
 Lior Shai was buried at 2:00 p.m. in Hod Hasharon; Lt.
 Nir Lakrif was buried at 12:30 p.m. in Haifa; and St.-Sgt.
 Oren Cohen was buried at 1:00 p.m. in Rehovot.

 At the funeral for Lt.
 Nir Lakrif in Haifa, his widow, who is four months pregnant with his child, eulogized her fallen husband.

 "I feel as if I'm in a bad movie that refuses to end.
 We're separating in your way, through the sky, through your metal monster that you loved so much.
 You left me in a natural setting, like you loved, between trees and flowers.
 Look after us from your big white cloud," she said